December 1, 2009

 Comets are essentially amalgamations of small dust grains held together by ice—like dirty snowballs.
 They were formed some 4.5 billion years ago in cold, outer regions of the Solar system.
 For most of their history, comets dwell far from the Sun, and therefore represent a pristine record of the early conditions when the Solar System and the planets were formed.
 Scientists believe that comets may have contributed greatly to water on the Earth and other terrestrial planets.
 Small perturbations in their orbit can propel comets inwards.
 When they approach the Sun, the increased heat sublimates the ice releasing water and other molecules into the vapour phase; this means that the composition and characteristics of the comet can be easily measured.

 The Herschel Space Observatory was launched on May 14, 2009 on board the same Ariane 5 rocket that was carrying the Planck Space Telescope.
-With funding from the Canadian Space Agency, several Canadian institutions and entrepreneurs contributed to Herschel by taking part in the development of two of the three science instruments: the Heterodyne Instrument for the Far Infrared (HIFI) and the Spectral and Photometric Imaging Receiver (SPIRE).
+With funding from the CSA, several Canadian institutions and entrepreneurs contributed to Herschel by taking part in the development of two of the three science instruments: the Heterodyne Instrument for the Far Infrared (HIFI) and the Spectral and Photometric Imaging Receiver (SPIRE).

 Professor Michel Fich of the University of Waterloo is the Principal Investigator for HIFI in Canada.
 COM DEV, Cambridge, Ontario, is the prime contractor for Canada's contribution to HIFI.